bob6664569/blockfolio-api-client/README.md

 #### Get the list of your global holdings (old callback-style)

 Every client's methods could be called with an ending *error-first callback*.
 In that case, the first parameter of the callback must be `null` if everything was fine, and returns the result in second parameter.
-If the method doesn't succeed, than the first parameter will contain the returned error, and the second will be populated with the raw body of the API's reponse.
+If the method doesn't succeed, then the first parameter will contain the returned error, and the second will be populated with the raw body of the API's reponse.

 ```javascript
 const Blockfolio = require("blockfolio-api-client");